The sportsman's dream

 There is an embarrassment of choice when it comes to beaches, and, apart from Kambi, mentioned above, guests staying at Selene can quickly reach several, including those gathered around the bay of Koundouros (good for watersports enthusiasts), Pisses, and Liparo.
 The beaches on the south and southeast coast are most easily accessible by boat, and we warmly recommend you hire one for a day or two, if not for your whole stay.

-For those interested in history, a visit to the archaeological site of Karthaia, which dates back to the 8th century BCE, is a must.
+For those interested in history (or just a good hike), a visit to the archaeological site of Karthaia, which dates back to the 8th century BCE, is a must.
 There, perched above the sea in a striking setting, are the remains of a theatre, a Doric temple dedicated to Pythian Apollo and the various other ruins.
+Please note that Karthaia is not accessible by car: you'll have to park at Stavroudaki and then continue on foot.
+The hike down to the ancient city takes approximately 40–60 minutes, depending on one’s pace.
+The trail is considered fairly easy and well-maintained, though because of the incline, the return leg is more challenging, with a steady uphill climb.